-PROPERTY RIGHTS: Participant represents that he/she has the right to complete and/or install the energy-saving measures on the property on which those measures are completed and/or installed and that any necessary landlord's consent has been obtained.
+PROPERTY RIGHTS: Participant represents that they have the right to complete and/or install the energy-saving measures on the property on which those measures are completed and/or installed and that any necessary landlord's consent has been obtained.

-OWNER'S CERTIFICATION: Owner certifies that he or she has purchased and installed the eligible improvement measures and equipment listed in this Rebate Application at the defined location.
-Owner agrees that all information is true and that he or she has conformed to all program requirements listed.
+PARTICIPANT'S CERTIFICATION: Participant certifies that they have purchased and installed the eligible improvement measures and equipment listed in this Rebate Application at the defined location.
+Participant agrees that all information is true and that they have conformed to all program requirements listed.